-HIGH-ACCURACY AMBIENT LIGHT SENSOR: VEML7700
+HIGH-ACCURACY AMBIENT LIGHT SENSOR: VEML6030

-The VEML7700 is a very high sensitivity, high accuracy ambient light sensor in a miniature transparent 6.8 mm by 3 mm package.
-It includes a highly sensitive photodiode, low-noise amplifier, 16-bit A/D converter, and supports an easy-to-use I2C bus communication interface and additional interrupt feature.
+The VEML6030 is a very high sensitivity, high accuracy ambient light sensor in a miniature transparent 2 mm by 2 mm package.
+It includes a highly sensitive photodiode, low-noise amplifier, 16-bit A/D converter, and supports an easy-to-use IC bus communication interface and additional interrupt feature.

 The ambient light read-out is available as a digital value, and the built-in photodiode response is near that of the human eye.
-The 16-bit dynamic range for ambient light detection is 0 lx to ~140 klx, with resolution down to 0.0042 lx/ct.
+The 16-bit dynamic range for ambient light detection is 0 lx to ~140 klx, with resolution down to 0.0042 lx/counts.

-Beside100 Hz and 120 Hz flicker noise rejection and a low temperature coefficient, the device consumes just 0.5 μA in shut down mode.
-In addition, another four Power saving modes are available that allow operating current to be reduced down to just 2 μA .
+Beside100 Hz and 120 Hz flicker noise rejection and a low temperature coefficient, the device consumes just 0.5 μA in shutdown mode.
+In addition, another four power-saving modes are available that allow operating current to be reduced down to just 2 μA.
 The device operates within a temperature range of -25 °C to +85 °C.

-The VEML7700's very high sensitivity of just 0.0042 lx allows the sensor to be placed behind very dark cover glasses that will dramatically reduce the total light reaching it.
+The VEML6030's very high sensitivity of just 0.0042 lx allows the sensor to be placed behind very dark cover glasses that will dramatically reduce the total light reaching it.
 The sensor will also work behind clear cover glass, because even very high illumination - such as direct sunlight - will not saturate the device and read-outs up to 140 klx are possible.